 Home » Danielle Alexander, 19: Went To The Store In 2005 & Never Returned

 If you ask anyone who has ever driven through Texas, there are several small towns pocketed throughout the state.
-It takes a little over a half a day to cross from one end of Texas to the other, and America’s second-largest state has many small communities that are often overlooked, as attention is given to Houston, Dallas-Fort Worth, and Austin.
+It takes a little over half a day to cross from one end of Texas to the other.
+America’s second-largest state has many small communities that are often overlooked, as attention is given to the likes of Houston, El Paso, San Antonio, Dallas-Fort Worth, and Austin.
 Wortham is one of those towns that boasts a population of just over 1,000 people, and it is where 19-year-old Danielle Alexander called home before she vanished in 2005.

-There haven’t been many details shared about Danielle’s case, but according to reports, she went off to run an errand and never returned home.
+There haven’t been many details about Danielle’s case, but according to reports, she ran an errand and never returned home.
 Wortham is the type of town where everyone knows your name and hosts a handful of businesses.
-Two major roads run through the town—N 3rd (Hwy 14) and W San Saba Avenue (Hwy 27)—and it is well outside the hustle and bustle of a major city, so just how Danielle Alexander disappeared has puzzled those who have been tracking her case over the last 16 years.
+Two major roads run through the town—N 3rd (Hwy 14) and W San Saba Avenue (Hwy 27)—and it is well outside the hustle and bustle of a major city.
+Just how Danielle Alexander disappeared has puzzled those who have been tracking her case for almost 20 years.

 It was just six days shy of Halloween on October 25, 2005, when Danielle left her home.
-It is unclear who was there with her, but she reportedly told them that she was walking to the gas station/liquor store in the middle of town where Hwy 14 and Hwy 27 intersected.
-It is also unclear why she needed to make the trip, but she reportedly stated that she would return home soon.
+It is unclear who was there with her, but she reportedly told them she was walking to the gas station/liquor store in the middle of town where Hwy 14 and Hwy 27 intersected.
+It is also unclear why she needed to make the trip, but she said she would return home soon.